‘Adaptability is the simple secret of survival.’ – Jessica Hagedorn.

 In the first phase, you must shift your focus to creating a top-tier vision for the project.
 Plan and set goals for necessary iterations and identify potential challenges.

 The next adaptive software development phase emphasizes team members’ collaborative work.
-You should cultivate a culture of open communication and reiterate the importance of continuous integration and testing.
+You should cultivate a culture of open communication, continuous learning, and reiterate the importance of continuous integration and testing.
 Finally, it is time to evaluate the results of iterations.

 Gather feedback from stakeholders and adjust your plans accordingly.
-This phase completes the flexible approach to ASD.
+This phase completes the flexible approach to ASD and also covers the process of managing complex systems.

 Benefits of Adaptive Software Development